 This collection was generated by Peter Schoenbach during his tenure at NEC (1978-1982) as Assistant to the President and Associate Dean.
 These materials had been kept in storage until they were transferred to the Archives in 2004.

-Access to the Peter Schoenbach Collection is granted by the Archivist or Director of Libraries.
+Access to the Peter Schoenbach Papers is granted by the Archivist.
 Appointments must be scheduled in advance.
 There may be some restrictions on this collection, particularly with regards to the faculty correspondence.
 Issues of access will be addressed on a case by case basis.